Contents of Volumes Published to Date

 Laura J. Rosenthal, "The Author as Ghost in the Eighteenth Century"

-Katherine Kerestman, "Breaking the Shackles of the Great Chain of Being and
+Katherine Kerestman, "Breaking the Shackles of the Great Chain of Being and Liberating Compassion in the Eighteenth Century"

 Kathleen M. Swaim, "Matching the 'Matchless Orinda' to her Times"